arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Use Access Control Service to Accept Users from Multiple Identity Providers ###

-In this first exercise you will familiarize yourself with ACS‚Äô basic settings and terminology.
+In this first exercise you will familiarize yourself with ACSí basic settings and terminology.
 The goal is to secure access to a newly created ASP.NET Web site.
 The Web site will accept users from Google, Yahoo! and Windows Live ID.
 As you will see in a minute, ACS makes it really easy.

 <a name="Ex1Task1" />
 #### Task 1 - Signing-up for Windows Azure Access Control Service and Creating the Service Namespace ####